Say hello to the prince!

 Perfect apartment dog…

-Read the rest of this article to find out more about this wonderful little family pet.
+You can read the rest of this article to learn more about this beautiful little family pet.

 Shih Tzu Dog Breed Fast Facts